Female & male

 Male glandular opening between sternites II and III

-Both sexes without wings, and uniformly dark brown.
-Antennae 8-segmented but VI with an incomplete oblique suture producing an apparently 9-segmented condition; segments III–IV with sense cone simple.
-Head weakly reticulate; ocelli not developed, ocellar setae III as long as diameter of three ommatidia; maxillary palps 3-segmented.
-Pronotum with no long setae.
+Both sexes without wings.
+Color uniformly dark brown.
+Antennae 8 to 9-segmented, segment VI with incomplete oblique suture producing an apparently 9-segmented condition; segments III & IV each with a simple sense cone.
+Head weakly reticulate; ocelli not developed, ocellar setae III as long as diameter of three ommatidia.
+Pronotum with no long setae, medially with little sculpture.
+Meso and metanota transverse.
 Tergites with transverse reticulation medially, tergites I–VIII with well-developed craspedum on posterior margin.
-Sternites III–VI with well-developed 5-lobed craspedum, the sternal posteromarginal setal pair S3 arising at the posterolateral angle of each of the sternites.
+Sternites III–VI with well-developed 5-lobed craspedum, the sternal posteromarginal setal pair S3 arising at the posterolateral angle of each sternite.

 Male smaller and paler than female, sternite II with an internal glandular structure opening through an aperture on the antecostal margin of segment III; tergite IX with 2 pairs of short stout thorn-like setae.

-There are only two species of Apterothrips, of which A. apteris is essentially a southern hemisphere species whereas A. secticornis is essentially a northern hemisphere species (Mound & Marullo, 1996).
-These two are distinguished by the number of lobes on the craspeda of the abdominal sternites, but are otherwise very similar.
+Only two species are recognized in the genus Apterothrips, of which A. apteris is essentially southern whereas A. secticornis is essentially northern (Mound & Marullo, 1996).
+These two are distinguished by the number of lobes on the craspeda of the abdominal sternites (Nakahara, 1988), but are otherwise very similar.
 The males share with those of several Neotropical Thripidae species the character state of having a single glandular area on the anterior margin of the third abdominal sternite.

 THRIPIDAE - THRIPINAE

 Mound LA & Marullo R (1996) The Thrips of Central and South America: An Introduction.
 Memoirs on Entomology, International 6: 1–488.